-- Overall proposed rates for 2021 are virtually unchanged from 2020; Three new insurers have joined the exchange for 2021.
+- Overall rates for 2021 were virtually unchanged from 2020; Three new insurers joined the exchange for 2021.

 - Short-term health plans can be sold in Oklahoma with initial plan terms of up to 356 days (prior to November 2019, Oklahoma had a cap of six months).

-- Year-over-year enrollment grew by 5.2 percent in 2020, setting another record high for Oklahoma’s exchange enrollment.
+- Year-over-year enrollment grew by 8% in 2021, setting another record high for Oklahoma’s exchange enrollment.

 - Bright Health joined the Oklahoma exchange for 2020, with plans available in the Oklahoma City area.